 Bordering Canada and the Great Lakes is a state fondly dubbed as the “North Star State” and “Land of 10,000 Lakes.”
 The state has a lot of lakes sprawled across its more than 86,000 square mile area.
 In a comprehensive study of cities, Minnesota is the number one state for raising a family because of its high median income, affordable cost of living and exceptional education services…

 11. Real estate options for young, old and everyone in between

 Looking for an affordable fixer-upper?
 Student housing?
 Senior or assisted living?
 Or maybe a half-million-dollar dream home with a view of the big lake?
 No matter what you’re in the market for and no matter what your housing budget, you can find the great home in Duluth.

 The median price of currently listed homes is $224,900.
 Average apartment rent is $747 per month for a studio, $992 for a one-bedroom and $1,293 for a two-bedroom.

 If a house seems like too much but an apartment not enough, you may want to consider a condo.
 Imagine renting or owning a condo near Lake Superior, or on the hillside overlooking the city and lake.

 Throughout Duluth, you’ll find housing options that will make you’ll feel like you’re living in a vacation home every day!

 With your newfound knowledge of Duluth, its employment, education, entertainment and recreation opportunities, you now have a feel for what it might be like to call Duluth home.
-If you’re considering buying a house in Duluth, you’ll want to speak with an experienced real estate agent.
+If you’re considering buying a house in Duluth, you’ll want to speak with a local experienced real estate agent.
 A trusted agent can help you think through all aspects of buying a home.